 This post may contain affiliate links.
 If you use these links to buy something I may earn a commission, at no additional cost to you.

 With a castle sitting up high over the city, a delightful little old town area, and the glittering Ljubljanica river flowing through the middle of it all, Ljubljana is an amazing place to have a relaxed day getting to know Slovenia.
+Below, you’ll find some of my favorite things to do in Ljubljana!

 Get some Slovenian food, beer, and culture while you’re here and enjoy this beautiful place!